 Attract, retain and reward executives who have the motivation, experience and skills necessary to lead us effectively and encourage them to make career commitments to us.

-Base executive compensation levels on our overall financial and operational performance and the individual contribution of an executive officer to our success.
+and operational performance and the individual contribution of an executive officer to our success.